Priyanka Gandhi: Formative years

-Political debut

 Priyanka (right) and brother Rahul (left), in an election rally in 2019.

 On 23 January 2019, she formally entered politics after being appointed as the AICC General Secretary in charge of the eastern part of Uttar Pradesh and then as the General Secretary in charge of the entire state of Uttar Pradesh on 11 September 2020.

-In October 2021, Gandhi Vadra was detained twice by the UP Police.
+In October 2021, Gandhi Vadra was detained twice by the Uttar Pradesh Police.
 The first detention followed her visit to Lakhimpur Kheri in western UP where eight people were killed following clashes between protesting farmers and the convey of Union Minister Ajay Misra's son.
 She and several other party leaders were detained at a PAC guest house in Sitapur, which was being used as a temporary jail to keep them for over 50 hrs.
-The second detention tool place in the district of Agra where the UP Police detained her citing a ban on gatherings, while on her way to Agra to meet the family members of a man who allegedly died in police custody.
+The second detention took place in the district of Agra where the Uttar Pradesh Police detained her citing a ban on gatherings, while on her way to Agra to meet the family members of a man who allegedly died in police custody.

-2022 Uttar Pradesh assembly elections
+2022 Uttar Pradesh Legislative Assembly election

 Gandhi Vadra launched the Congress party's Uttar Pradesh poll campaign from Barabanki on 23 October 2021.

 In January 2022, she launched the Congress's manifesto for the 2022 Uttar Pradesh Legislative Assembly election along with her brother Rahul.
-The manifesto was focused on youth and women empowerment along with development for the state and also promised 40% of tickets to women in upcoming Uttar Pradesh assembly polls.
+The manifesto was focused on youth and women empowerment, along with development for the state and also promised 40% of tickets to women in the upcoming Uttar Pradesh assembly polls.

-Pivoting the campaign on women's empowerment and participation in politics, she kickstarted the "Ladki hoon, Lad Sakti hoon" campaign in the state.
+Pivoting the campaign on women's empowerment and participation in politics, she kick-started the "Ladki hoon, Lad Sakti hoon" meaning "I am a girl and I can fight" campaign in the state.
+Gandhi Vadra also announced that 40% of the candidates fielded by the party for the assembly elections would be women.
 On the day of International Women's Day, she launched a rally in the state's capital Lucknow which, laced with several promises and hopes, saw the participation of women from all over the state.

-Despite all her attempts to revive the party in Uttar Pradesh, the Congress Party faced a rout in the assembly elections; winning just 2 out of the 403 assembly seats.
+Despite all her attempts to revive the party in Uttar Pradesh, the Congress Party faced a rout in the assembly election, winning just 2 out of the 403 assembly seats.
 Gandhi Vadra resigned as AICC General Secretary in charge of Uttar Pradesh in December 2023.

 Following the Congress' defeat in the state elections, on 5 August 2022, she took part in Congress's ‘Mehangai Par Halla Bol’ protest against price-rise and inflation and was detained by the Delhi Police.